isomerpages/sla-geospatial/index.md

   - infobar:
       title: GEOSPATIAL
       subtitle: The Location of Things
-      description: Geospatial info is location data on a map.
-It adds the "where" element for better communication and optimization in our Smart Nation.
+      description: Geospatial information is "locational" data on a map.
+It adds the "where" element for enhanced communication and optimization in our Smart Nation.
   - infopic:
       title: Infopic
       subtitle: Add an image and text